dev-sec/dev-sec.github.io/content/blog/2018-10-15-new-homepage.md

 ![Baselines](/images/page_baselines.png)

-We hope you like those new views!
+We hope you enjoy these new views!

-Have a happy secure day.
+Have a hacky day,
 Chris